 DAY 1: Kathmandu arrivals stay in hotel

-Today after breakfast you’ll start the day boarding a bus to Syabru Bensi from Kathmandu.
-Syabrubesi is the traditional gateway to Langtang and Gosaikunda.
+You’ll start the day boarding a bus to Syabru Bensi, the traditional gateway to Langtang and Gosaikunda.
 It's a lengthy drive (six and a half hours, approximately), but there's tons of gorgeous scenery to drink in as you watch the towns of Trisuli Bazaar and Dhunche speed by.
 The snow-capped peaks of Annapurna II, Manasalu, and Ganesh Himal are visible in the distance as you cross Kakani, eventually giving way to the agricultural geography of hillocks, rivers, and small villages.
 You'll know the destination is close when you begin to see the stone houses of Syabru Bensi, a pretty village popular with trekkers.

 Our first day trekking kicks off with a hike along the path of the Langtang River, which we’ll follow over the next several days, until the valley comes to a head.
 We then ford the river via suspension bridge, stretching our legs as the trail ascends in the direction of Paira Lodge.
 Up is the direction of the afternoon as we climb towards Rimche, after which the village of Lama Hotel is only 40 minutes away.
 The hike today brings us through scenic wilderness, in which you’ll be treated to the sight of native wildlife like red pandas, monkeys, and Himalayan black bears.